The Secret of the Skies

 The Secret of the Skies is a 1934 Australian film directed by A. R. Harwood about a bank robber who crashes an aircraft in remote bush.
-The story was inspired by the 1931 disappearance of the Southern Cloud flown by Sir Charles Kingsford Smith.
+The story was inspired by the 1931 disappearance of the Australian National Airways aircraft the Southern Cloud.

 Plot

 Hal Wayne (Norman Shepherd), a bank clerk, has absconded with £10,000 of his bank's money.
 He hijacks an aircraft, the Golden Eagle, which crashes in the mountains.

 Wayne steals the remaining food and abandons the others to their death.
 He is driven half-mad in the wilderness and throws away his money before being found by a prospector and returned to civilisation.
 But he is haunted by guilt and three years later confesses to police.